The Screenwriter's Simple Guide to Writing TV Scripts

-Film vs. Television
+Film vs. TV

 With television, you're creating a world with a cast of characters that will hopefully continue on for upwards of 10-24 episodes (give or take) for multiple seasons, thus the main story will not be resolved by the end of each teleplay or television script.
-You have the options of hour long dramas or serials, hour long procedurals, half hour sitcoms, and in some cases, either limited series (American Horror Story) or miniseries.
+You have the options of hour-long dramas or serials, hour-long procedurals, half-hour sitcoms, and in some cases, either limited series (American Horror Story) or miniseries.
 While each episode may showcase a certain story that is resolved by the end, the characters, their main stories, and their arcs continue on throughout each season.

 In short, a television series is an ever-evolving medium for the story and characters while a film stands alone on its own with complete closure by the end.